ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 A 2D convolutional layer is defined by the interaction between two components:

-- a 3D image, with shape (height, width, color channels)
+1. a 3D image, with shape (height, width, color channels),
-- a 2D filter, with shape (height, width)
+2. a 2D filter, with shape (height, width).

 Above we defined the intuition of convolution being looking for patterns in a larger space.  **In a 2D convolutional layer, the patterns we are looking for are filters, and the larger space is an image**.

 ### Filters

-A convolutional layer is defined by it's filters.
-These filters are learnt - they are equilivant to the weights of a fully connected layer.
+**A convolutional layer is defined by it's filters**.
+These filters are learnt - they are equivalent to the weights of a fully connected layer.
 Filters in the first layers of a convolutional neural network detect simple features such as lines or edges.
 Deeper in the network, filters can detect more complex features that help the network perform it's task.

 To further understand how these filters work, let's work with a small image and two filters.
 The basic operation in a convolutional neural network is to use these filters to detect patterns in the image, by performing element-wise multiplication and summing the result: